-Durwin created Custom Industrial as it combined two of his loves.
-The first: to build and create beautiful and highly detailed products and the second: to work with like-minded design enthusiasts.
-"I've always been able to conceptualize and build what's inside mine or someone else's head.
+Custom Industrial was established to create beautiful, highly detailed products and to work with like-minded design enthusiasts.
+Durwin explains: "I've always been able to conceptualize and build what's inside mine or someone else's head.
 It's about asking the right questions to get a good understanding of the job, of the client's needs and expectations and what the project means to them".
 It's a skill he learned from a varied and sometimes unusual career.

-Durwin spent time working in set building for blockbuster movies and stage plays.
-The job required him to be creative enough to build any set design that was thrown his way, be it a two and a half story sphinx or a gilded birdcage.
+Early in his career, Durwin spent time working in set building for well-known movies and stage plays.
+His experience in this role brought to the surface his lateral thinking, resourcefulness and creative abilities as he was challenged to bring a variety of unusual designs to life.
+Whether it be a two and a half story sphinx or a gilded birdcage.
 He explains the process: "I had to quickly understand drawings and concepts that hadn't been fully detailed then be able to engineer and translate that into something that could be built.
 It was a lot of fun.
-Not only did it have to look pretty but people had to walk on it, jump on it, there are moveable parts that were required to stand up to the punishment the performances dealt them".
+Not only did it have to look beautiful it also had to be safe for people to walk and perform on, understanding the intricacies and complexity of moving parts in a design was another element I had to be conscious of as these parts had to withstand the punishment the performances dealt them".

-Durwin has also managed and built architectural homes.
-From 20 million dollar mansions to straw bale houses, but they all had something in common: the delivery was in the detail - in putting the care and thought into getting things done right.
-"I liked to ask clients at the beginning what their favourite part of the house or detail will be, how they picture themselves using those special spaces.
-Then I would set this as my end goal, otherwise you run the risk of forgetting the users.'
+He has also built and managed architectural homes.
+From 20 million-dollar mansions to straw bale houses, however they all have something in common: the delivery was in the detail - in putting the care and thought into getting things done right.
+“You need to consider your client’s needs, what’s important to them, how they are going to use these spaces then set this as your intent, otherwise you run the risk of forgetting the users.”